• Home

 Ruth

-Verse one tells us the book was during the time of the judges.
-This places the book from 1375-1050 B.C.
-It is difficult to place the story with greater accuracy since there are very few clues.
-Some scholars put the life of Ruth in the 1126-1105 B.C.
-As a point of reference, it was somewhere around this time that Troy was destroyed during the Trojan War.
+Verse one tells us the book was written during the time of the judges, a 400-year time frame during which Israel was oppressed and given to their enemies but marked by brief actions of the judges as a call to faithfulness.
+It is difficult to place the story accurately since there are very few clues.
+Some scholars put Ruth’s life in 1126 to 1105 B.C.
+As a point of reference, it was around this time that Troy was destroyed during the Trojan War.

-The book of judges ends by saying that everyone did what was right in their own eyes.
-And the last few chapters of Judges give us these episodes almost as a sampling of just how bad things were.
-However, Ruth shows a different side of life in the time of Judges.
+The Book of Judges ends by saying that everyone did what was right in their own eyes.
+The same phrase is used in Judges, which gives us episodes as a sampling of just how bad things were.
+However, Ruth shows a different side of life at that time.

 • Naomi is a type of Israel.